cdo256/virtualsets/src/Dissertation/TransformInjFun.lagda.md

         ⊎→+ m' n' ∘ ⊎-map (fst f) (fst g) ∘ +→⊎ m n ▯
 ```

+Now we begin defining the associator `α` for tensor products:

+- `α-p-dom` and `α-p-cod` is the domain and codomain indexes respectively.
+- `α-p` is the path between the type of the right associated function
+  and the left associated depdendent sum.
+- `α-p-fun` is the same as `α-p` but for just the function part.
+- `α-iso` is the map as an isomorphism, which is for proving
+  associator is a natural isomorphism.
+- Finally, `α` is the right-to-left transport, and `α⁻¹` is the left-to-right
+  transport.
 ```
 module _ {l l' m m' n n' : ℕ} where α-p-dom : l + (m + n) ≡ (l + m) + n